 Five days.
-By Armor estimates, it takes just five days for a threat actor to perpetrate a successful breach of your security defenses and complete his or her objective of stealing data from your environment.
-Those same five days can change an organization's fortunes for the worse and put the security team, including the CISO and even the CIO, on very thin ice.
+By Armor estimates, it takes just 5 days for a threat actor to perpetrate a successful breach of your security defenses and complete his or her objective of stealing data from your environment.
+Those same 5 days can change an organization's fortunes for the worse and put the security team, including the CISO and even the CIO, on very thin ice.

-However, security teams across organizations from the smallest business to the largest enterprise-and the security industry-atlarge-seem to be skirting the issue.
-We talk about how dwell times need to come way down from their 100+ day averages but we don't implement the changes needed to really do so.
+However, security teams across organizations from the smallest business to the largest enterprise-and the security industry at large-seem to be skirting the issue.
+We talk about how dwell times need to come way down from their 78-days average, but we don't implement the changes needed to really do so.
 In fact, we define dwell times in different ways.
 And we certainly don't report on dwell times openly.